jthulhu/beans/README.md

 Installation
 ============

-Beans is not currently properly packaged, so unless you have [Nix](https://nixos.org), the installation is manual.
+Beans is not currently properly packaged, so unless you have [Nix](https://nixos.org) or [cargo](https://github.com/rust-lang/cargo), the installation is manual.

 Manual Installation
 -------------------